bonigarcia/selenium-jupiter/README.md

 </dependency>
 ```

+*selenium-jupiter* will be tipically used by tests.
+In that case, the scope of the dependency should be test (`<scope>test</scope>`).

-Once we have included this dependency, you can let selenium-jupiter to manage the WebDriver instances and inject them in your JUnit 5 tests as follows:
+Once we have included this dependency, *selenium-jupiter* will manage the WebDriver instances and inject them as parameters in your JUnit 5 tests:

 ```java
 import org.junit.jupiter.api.Test;
 import org.junit.jupiter.api.extension.ExtendWith;
 import org.openqa.selenium.chrome.ChromeDriver;

 import io.github.bonigarcia.SeleniumExtension;

 @ExtendWith(SeleniumExtension.class)